Marlen Reusser: Career

+In September 2026, she won this title again at the 2026 UCI Road World Championships in Montreal.

 Personal life

 Marlen Reusser grew up in a farming family in the Swiss Emmental.
 Until 16 she played violin, and participated at an arts support program at the University of the Arts Bern.
 In school she started running, after a couple of ankle injuries she switched to swimming and cycling.
-2008–2009 she was president of the Bernese Young Greens.
+From 2008 to 2009 she was president of the Bernese Young Greens.
 After matura she studied medicine and worked as assistant doctor for surgery.
-2017–2018 she was in the board of the Emmental Green Party.
-During the preparation for the road world championship 2018 in Innsbruck, she worked part time as a doctor in the Langnau hospital.
+From 2017 to 2018 she was in the board of the Emmental Green Party.
+While preparing for the 2018 World Championship in Innsbruck, she concurrently worked part time as a doctor in the Langnau hospital.